-Please note, that most of the duckboards on the trails in Martimoaapa are in poor condition, walk carefully.
+Please note, that some of the duckboards on the trails in Martimoaapa are in poor condition, walk carefully.

 Starting Points for Trails

 - Good starting points for hikes are either the Kivalot parking area in Keminmaa or the Hangassalmenaho parking area in Simo.

 - Driving instructions on getting to the parking areas